-Outgoing application data handling is specified in the HIP base specification [RFC5201].
+Outgoing application data handling is specified in the HIP base specification [RFC7401].
 When the ESP transport format is used, and there is an active HIP session for the given < source, destination > HIT pair, the outgoing datagram is protected using the ESP security association.
-In a typical implementation, this will result in a BEET-mode ESP packet being sent.
-BEET-mode [ESP-BEET] was introduced above in Section 3.2.
 The following additional steps define the conceptual processing rules for outgoing ESP protected datagrams.

-- 1. Detect the proper ESP SA using the HITs in the packet header or other information associated with the packet - 2.
+- 1. Detect the proper ESP SA using the HITs in the packet header or other information associated with the packet. - 2.
 Process the packet normally, as if the SA was a transport mode SA. - 3.
-Ensure that the outgoing ESP protected packet has proper IP header format depending on the used IP address family, and proper IP addresses in its IP header, e.g., by replacing HITs left by the ESP processing.
-Note that this placement of proper IP addresses MAY also be performed at some other point in the stack, e.g., before ESP processing. - 6.2.
+Ensure that the outgoing ESP protected packet has proper IP header format, depending on the used IP address family, and proper IP addresses in its IP header, e.g., by replacing HITs left by the ESP processing.
+Note that this placement of proper IP addresses MAY also be performed at some other point in the stack, e.g., before ESP processing.

+6.2.
 Processing Incoming Application Data